 - Strategy application—Validates and supports the hospital’s business development decisions.

 Employees no longer submit a request for data then wait for reports to come through.
-Now everyone has the same information at his or her fingertips thanks to more than 30 QlikView apps being used.
+Now everyone has the same information at their fingertips thanks to more than 30 QlikView apps being used.
 The apps are creating efficiencies and saving money by eliminating the need to gather and distribute information.

 Beyond having better decision-making support, the quality of those decisions has also been improved.
 For example, the surge app helps nursing groups manage through high-census periods, making them more prepared to care for patients.
 The surgery app has provided the hospital with a way to identify volume trends, market shifts, and provider shifts as well as changes in referral patterns.

 Providing such data transparency has been the most important benefit.
 Children’s Minnesota gives its people information and data as quickly as it can, empowering users to make better data-backed decisions.